This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 California Advancing Wellness Grant Program

-Grants for nonprofit organizations in California working in the areas of healthcare equity and access, community well-being, economic security, and community leadership for change.
-Grantmaking focuses on the health needs of traditionally underserved populations, including low-income individuals, people of color, youth, and residents of rural areas.
+Grants for nonprofit organizations in California working in the areas of healthcare access, community well-being, economic security, and community leadership for change.
+Grantmaking focuses on the health needs of specific populations, including low-income individuals, people of color, youth, and residents of rural areas.

 Geographic coverage: California